High school research writing: Getting started

 Not only must your teens know how to write well, they will also need to format their papers using a specific style, most commonly MLA and APA formatting.

-Make sure students know the basics of these nationally accepted formats.
-College professors do not explain them.
+Because college professors do not explain them, make sure students know the basics of these nationally accepted formats.

 Details matter!
 Students must follow the guidelines for margins, reference pages, and in-text citations.